Guilhem7/JsLog/README.md

 ```

 4. See messages

 Into your web browser watch the javascript console

-5. When debug are sent
+5. When debug messages are sent ?

 Jslog will send debug only when output buffering have started.
 Else, message will be put in a FIFO array.
 The queue of messages will be flushed at the next call of a log function or at the end of the script.